-- (1) This section applies if- - (a) the planning and land authority has given development approval for a development proposal; and - (b) the development proposal changes (the changed development proposal) so that it is not covered by the development approval; and - (c) section 198C (When development approvals do not require amendment) does not apply to the changed development proposal.

-Note If the development proposal changes in accordance with the development approval condition requiring the change, the change is covered by the approval, so this section does not apply.

-- (2) An approval holder may apply to the planning and land authority to amend the development approval so that it approves the changed development proposal. - (3) An application under subsection (2) must- - (a) be in writing signed by the applicant; and - (b) if the application is made by someone other than the lessee of the land to which the application relates, be signed by- - (i) if the land to which the application relates is subject to a lease-the lessee of the land; or - (ii) if the land to which the application relates is public land or unleased land-the custodian for the land; or - (iii) in any other case-the planning and land authority. - (4) A person who signs an application under subsection (3) (b) (i) is taken to be an applicant in relation to the application.
+- (b) the development proposal changes (the changed development proposal) so that it is not covered by the development approval; and - (c) section 198C (When development approvals do not require amendment) does not apply to the changed development proposal. - Note If the development proposal changes in accordance with the development approval condition requiring the change, the change is covered by the approval, so this section does not apply. - (2) An approval holder may apply to the decision-maker to amend the development approval so that it approves the changed development proposal. - (3) An application under subsection (2) must- - (a) be in writing signed by the applicant; and - (b) if the application is made by someone other than the lessee of the land to which the application relates, be signed by- - (i) if the land to which the application relates is subject to a lease-the lessee of the land; or - (ii) if the land to which the application relates is public land or unleased land-the custodian for the land; or - (iii) in any other case-the planning and land authority. - (4) A person who signs an application under subsection (3) (b) (i) is taken to be an applicant in relation to the application.